Ryan is a writer, thinker and entrepreneur. He was named as ‘One to watch’ in 2015 by The Observer.

 Prior to 2010, he was a researcher for Rt Hon David Willetts MP when he was Shadow Education Secretary, where he authored the Conservative Party’s Childhood Review, and an adviser to the Conservative Party on families and education, formulating party policy and managing media relations.
 He was the Political Secretary of the Bow Group, a centre-right think tank.
 Ryan has also previously been the editor of two political magazines: Crossbow and The Progressive Conscience.

 Ryan is a Visiting Fellow at King’s College London.
 He is a trustee of the Early Intervention Foundation and the Young Women’s Trust, and was previously a trustee for the Family and Childcare Trust and the Daycare Trust.
-He sits on the advisory council of the National Council for Voluntary Organisations and the University of Bath Institute for Policy Research.
+He sits on the advisory council of the National Council for Voluntary Organisations, the University of Bath Institute for Policy Research and Shelter’s Big Conversation on Social Housing.
 He is a mentor for the Social Mobility Foundation and a governor of a new secondary school in East London.